 The Simmrin Law Group knows how to help.
 We have dedicated our firm to helping those who stand accused, and putting lives back together for past offenders who are trying to move forward.
 We know the judges, we know the prosecutors and we know how to win a hearing.
 Let us give you a free consultation.
-Fill out the form to the right or call us at 310-997-4688 and get your free consultation today with our Los Angeles criminal defense lawyers.
+Fill out the form to the right or call us at 310-896-2723 and get your free consultation today with our Los Angeles criminal defense lawyers.

 How do probation violation charges work in Los Angeles?

 When you are placed on probation, whether formal or formal, as part of your sentence you are required to perform certain obligations.
 Some of the are ongoing, like not committing a crime during probation, and others have to be completed by a deadline (like if you are required to complete a class).
 If you fail to meet any of these requirements, it will count a probation violation.